MScottBlake/docker-margarita/README.md

 ## Example #5 - Add Basic Authentication

-Authentication can be added by overriding `/margarita/auth.conf` with the `-v` flag.
-Contents of `auth.conf`:
+Authentication can be added by overriding `/extras.conf` with the `-v` flag.
+Contents of `extras.conf`:

 ```conf
 <Location />